wpswings/woo-gift-cards-lite/readme.txt

 **WITH THE ULTIMATE GIFT CARDS FOR WOOCOMMERCE PLUGIN YOU CAN:**

 * Create and sell WordPress gift cards in your native language
-* Sell Gift Cards at your store in four different pricing types
+* Sell WooCommerce Gift Cards at your store in four different pricing types.
 * Customize predefined gift card templates
 * Customize the coupon code length, usage, prefix, expiry date, etc.
 * Showcase gift card products on the shop page as well as on a separate page